 \textbf{Report parsing and standardization.} We structure the reports using a predefined template from the hospital, ensuring consistent formatting.
 A keyword-based search algorithm extracts key information, after which the original DOCX format is converted into a standardized JSON format for easy integration with the corresponding images.
 After automated extraction, we conduct manual checks to correct grammatical or spelling errors, ensuring the integrity of the text data.

-\textbf{Body part-based data partition.} To expand the dataset and improve the data quality used for training and evaluating the model, we divide each study, comprising a PET/CT image and its corresponding report, into three anatomically distinct regions: head-neck, chest, and abdomen-pelvis.
+\textbf{Body part-based data partition.} To expand the dataset and improve the data quality used for training and evaluating the model, we divide each study, comprising a PET/CT volume and its corresponding report, into three anatomically distinct regions: head-neck, chest, and abdomen-pelvis.
 This approach results in a total of 8,271 paired image-report samples.
 To preserve continuity across adjacent regions and avoid the loss of critical contextual information at segment boundaries, we introduce a 20-slice overlap between neighboring segments.
-Specifically, the head-neck region corresponds to the first 20\% of the body scan, the chest segment begins 15\% below the last slice of the head-neck region, and the abdomen-pelvis segment includes the remainder of the scan from the chest to the pelvis.
+The proportional boundaries of each region are adaptively determined based on the patient’s body height, ensuring flexibility across subjects of different statures.
+The specific ratios for region division follow expert guidelines, with the head–neck typically covering approximately the first 20\% of the body length, the chest starting around 15\% below the last slice of the head–neck region, and the abdomen–pelvis including the remainder from the chest down to the pelvis.
 This segmentation strategy increases the number of training samples and significantly improves the alignment between the visual and textual modalities.
 By localizing image content and clinical descriptions to specific anatomical regions, we enable more precise fine-tuning of models, ultimately enhancing their ability to learn region-specific patterns and improving overall performance.